elisebargman/SML5202-final-elisebargman/index.md

   <div class="column">
     <p>This website is designed as a short, intermediate-level refresher to the Spanish language, with a focus on Latin American dialects.
 In particular, it is designed for native English speakers who studied Spanish in school, but now need help recalling everyday words and phrases due to a period of disuse.

 This site will include a range of multimedia activities to help you become familiar with Latin American Spanish dialects (see left), recall key grammatical rules, practice pronouncing numbers, and improve your Spanish reading comprehension skills.
-On the final page, we’ve also included some good resources, such as translation tools and language learning applications.
-The final page also includes media recommendations in Spanish, including popular magazines and a news podcast, to help you further practice your listening & reading comprehension skills on your own terms.</p>
+On the final page, we’ve also included some good resources, such as online translation tools and well-reviewed language learning applications.
+The final page also includes media recommendations in Spanish, including popular magazines translated from English (such as <i>People</i> and <i>National Geographic</i>), and a news podcast designed specifically for Spanish language learners, to help you further practice your listening & reading comprehension skills on your own terms.</p>
   </div>
   </div>